 Teaching / further training

 We are confronted with communication difficulties every day when dealing with our patients.
-Exchanging information, breaking bad news, caring for patients with no tangible complaints, dealing with demanding patients and relatives present us with communication challenges.
+Exchanging information, breaking bad news, caring for patients with no tangible complaints, dealing with demanding patients and relatives all pose communication challenges for us.
 Simple techniques can help us to carry out these tasks in a more professional and structured way.

 Our communication training courses are aimed at the entire spectrum of medical staff, with a focus on doctors and nurses, as well as students as part of university teaching.